traefik/traefik/docs/content/glossary.md

 - [ ] Traefiker
 - [ ] Traefik (How to pronounce)

-### Traefik Configuration
+## Traefik Configuration

 Traefik's configuration has two parts:

 * The [static Traefik configuration](./#static-traefik-configuration).
 * The [dynamic Traefik configuration](./#dynamic-traefik-configuration).

 ### Static Traefik Configuration

-The static Traefik configuration is the global configuration which is setting up connections to configuration providers and entrypoints.
+The static Traefik configuration is the global configuration which is setting up connections to configuration providers and entry points.

 The static Traefik configuration is loaded only at the beginning.

 ### Dynamic Traefik Configuration